alexljanus/caregiver-availability-with-nhats/README.md

 Below is a general description of the analytical steps performed by each of the do-files.
 Please see the do-files themselves for detailed annotations:
 #### dofile1.do
-- Reads in the sample-person-level data file from Round 1 "NHATS_Round_1_SP_File" (available from the National Health and Aging Trends Study website https://nhats.org).
+- Reads in the sample-person-level data file from **Round 1** "NHATS_Round_1_SP_File" (available from the National Health and Aging Trends Study website https://nhats.org).
+- Generates the following variables:
+  - Measures of dementia status
+  - Measures of limitations with self-care and mobility activities
+  - Measures of unmet need with activities of daily living (ADLs) and instrumental activities of daily living (IADLs)
+  - Measures of socio-demographic characteristics (gender, racial ancestry, age, spouse has self-care needs, marital status, number of children, total income, medicaid coverage, residential care status)

 #### dofile2.do
-- Reads in the sample-person-level data file from Round 5 "NHATS_Round_5_SP_File_V2" (available from the National Health and Aging Trends Study website https://nhats.org).
+- Reads in the sample-person-level data file from **Round 5** "NHATS_Round_5_SP_File_V2" (available from the National Health and Aging Trends Study website https://nhats.org).
+- Generates the following variables:
+  - Measures of dementia status
+  - Measures of limitations with self-care and mobility activities
+  - Measures of unmet need with activities of daily living (ADLs) and instrumental activities of daily living (IADLs)
+  - Measures of socio-demographic characteristics (gender, racial ancestry, age, spouse has self-care needs, marital status, number of children, total income, medicaid coverage, residential care status)

+#### dofile3.do
+- Performs the following merges

+#### dofile4.do

-#### Directory: alexljanus/caregiver-availability-with-nhats/figures
+### Directory: alexljanus/caregiver-availability-with-nhats/figures

 This directory contains a Jupyter notebook that creates the following figures using Python's matplotlib library and saves them as .png files:
 - Hours of Care Received by Focal Caregivers' Employment Status and Source of Care (Bar Charts)